Rob Loke, R.E.

 Research interests

-In my CMIHVA projects, I have been quite active with MSc students in measuring the omnivalent corporate reputation construct via a social listening approach based on natural language processing (NLP) in which social media, human-resource vacancy data and online review data on the public web for various stakeholder groups of companies is being targeted and visualized to explore company insights in datastream contents, opinions, and sentiments.
-Company stakeholder groups can be customers [3,6,7,9,11], employees [4,5], internal stakeholders [13,14] as well as the general public [10,12] for instance.
-The developed state of the art processing pipelines that have been developed such as custom machine learning for sentiment classification on the specific aspects assortment, product, service and delivery [3], aspect-based sentiment analysis [6,4,7,9], generic semantic search [5,10,13,17], entity extraction [14] and social media analysis [29] are beneficial to feed some of the top applications (numbered for convenience A to G below) in many sectors and markets like ecommerce that we see in companies around us in the professional field nowadays such as:
+In my CMIHVA projects, I have been quite active with MSc students in measuring the omnivalent corporate reputation construct that is commonly split up into seven core components, products/services, innovation, workplace, governance, citizenship, leadership and performance, via a social listening approach based on natural language processing (NLP) in which social media, human-resource vacancy and profile data as well as online review data on the public web for various stakeholder groups of companies is being targeted and visualized to explore insights in datastream contents, opinions, and sentiments [50].
+Company stakeholder groups can be customers [3,6,7,9,11], internal stakeholders such as employees [4,5,13,14] as well as the general public [10,12] for instance.
+Some of the developed state of the art data science processing and modeling pipelines that have been developed are: (1) custom machine learning (ML) under supervised, unsupervised, and semi-supervised learning paradigms---for instance for sentiment analysis on the specific aspects assortment, product, service and delivery [3], for social media analysis to identify brand advocates [29] and for detection of AI-generated fake reviews [23]; (2) generative adversarial learning for fake review and review quality detection [21,22]; (3) aspect-based sentiment analysis [6,4,7,9]; (4) generic semantic search [5,10,13,17]; (5) entity extraction, for instance, of skills from vacancy texts, for monitoring relevant corporate reputation subdimensions such as innovation for example that are at play [14]; (6) explicit knowledge representation with knowledge graphs and ontologies [15,16]; (7) generic visualisation [9,10,11,12,25]; (8) social media analysis [29]; (9) social network analysis.
+These are beneficial to feed some of the top tool industrial applications (numbered for convenience A to M below) in many sectors and markets like ecommerce that we see in companies around us in the professional field nowadays such as:

-• B---decision support systems dashboards in telecom for example [12]; and
+• B---decision support system dashboards in, for example, telecom that are driven by supervised ML [12]; and

-• C---time series prediction dashboards in collaboration with an external retail company [25].
-This is not only relevant in marketing but also in fintech for companies' corporate reputation monitoring and risk management.
+• C---time series prediction dashboards in collaboration with, for instance, a retail company in the private sector [25].
+Time series prediction is not only relevant in marketing but also in fintech for the monitoring of companies' corporate reputation and operational risk management.

 Again, together with MSc students, I have been targeting other top applications in ecommerce as well:

 • E---recommender systems.
-With Florensis BV, an online recommender system was built to assist the customer decision making process.
+In the private sector, with Florensis BV, an online recommender system was built to assist the customer decision making process.

 As well as applications with:

-• F---blockchain.
-Application of blockchain technology is in general potentially relevant for challenges in fintech, logistics and supply chain management that businesses around us might encounter.
+• F---blockchain systems.
+Application of blockchain technology to register ownership for instance is in general potentially relevant for challenges in fintech, logistics and supply chain management that businesses around us might encounter.
 In [18], a blockchain-based online review system to enhance corporate reputation has been developed.
+Non-Fungible Tokens (NFT) marketing [44] has been studied as well, for instance, in luxury fashion.

-• G---fake review detection as an example of fraud detection that has much potential for companies in current society has been targeted in my CMIHVA corporate reputation project from a general data science approach, i.e. defined as the intersection of computer science/IT, math and statistics and domains/business knowledge [1,2], in [8].
-A more specific generative AI approach [20] for fake review detection of online products using generative adversarial learning has been applied in [21] and detection of AI-generated fake reviews for corporate reputation management in [23].
+• G---fake review spam detectors as an example of fraud detection that has much potential for protecting companies from harm in current online society has been targeted in my CMIHVA corporate reputation project from a general data science approach, i.e. defined as the intersection of computer science/IT, math and statistics and domains/business knowledge [2], in [8].
+A more specific generative AI approach [20] for fake review detection to protect online products using generative adversarial learning has been applied in [21] and detection of AI-generated fake reviews for corporate reputation management in [23].
 As a spinoff application of fake review detection, quality review classification using generative adversarial learning for the hospitality industry has been targeted in [22].
+Nowadays, both human and bot written fake reviews need to be detected.

-In my current work with CMIHVA, I have also been active with companies directly in industry.
+In my current work with CMIHVA, I have also been active with companies directly in industry in the private sector.
 For instance, to mention one example, with KPMG Germany, the demand of helicopter spare parts with machine learning methods on logistics and warehouse management data was predicted for ADAC Heliservice.

 Besides mentioned datastreams, marketplaces such as bol.com and amazon have been targeted as well.
 In [21], fake review scores of different companies have been measured on amazon.nl based on product reviews.
 Similar or other relevant project work is planned to be done on the bol.com marketplace.